 More recently, Coupet, Sukhov, and Tumanov \cite{CoupetSukhovTumanov2009} constructed proper $J$-holomorphic discs in almost Stein manifolds $(\Omega,J)$ of real dimension $4$.
 Their approach follows the same geometric scheme of reducing to a Riemann--Hilbert problem, but the details are considerably more difficult in the case of a nonintegrable almost complex structure $J$.

-For general bordered Riemann surfaces $M$ and strongly pseudoconvex domains $\Omega$ as in Theorem \ref{th:main1}, the extant methods on the one hand provide proper holomorphic maps $M\to \Omega$ extending to continuous maps $\overline M\to\overline \Omega$ (see \cite[Theorem 8.3.13]{AlarconForstnericLopez2021} which also gives an asymptotic estimate of the distance between the initial holomorphic map $f_0:\overline M\to\Omega$ and the final map $f:\overline M\to \overline \Omega$ with $f(bM)\subset b\Omega$ in terms of the distance from $f_0(bM)\subset \Omega$ to $b\Omega$), and on the other hand give maps as in Theorem \ref{th:main1} but with a slightly changed conformal structure on the underlying smooth surface $M$.
-This can be done by using the main result of \cite{DrinovecForstneric2007DMJ} as will become clear in the proof of Theorem \ref{th:main1} given in Sect.\ \ref{sec:proof}.
+For general bordered Riemann surfaces $M$ and strongly pseudoconvex domains $\Omega$ as in Theorem \ref{th:main1}, the extant methods on the one hand provide proper holomorphic maps $M\to \Omega$ extending to continuous maps $\overline M\to\overline \Omega$ (see \cite[Theorem 8.3.13]{AlarconForstnericLopez2021}, which also gives an asymptotic estimate of the distance between the initial holomorphic map $f_0:\overline M\to\Omega$ and the final map $f:\overline M\to \overline \Omega$ with $f(bM)\subset b\Omega$ in terms of the distance from $f_0(bM)\subset \Omega$ to $b\Omega$), and on the other hand give maps as in Theorem \ref{th:main1} but with a slightly changed conformal structure on the underlying surface $M$.
+More precisely, if $M\subset M'$ are bordered Riemann surfaces such that $M$ is relatively compact in $M'$ and smoothly diffeotopic to $M'$, there are a bordered Riemann surface $M_0$ diffeomorphic to $M$, with $M\subset M_0\subset M'$, and a proper holomorphic map $M_0\to \Omega$ as in Theorem \ref{th:main1} extending to a smooth map $\overline M_0\to\overline \Omega$.
+This can be done by using the main result of \cite{DrinovecForstneric2007DMJ} as will become clear in the proof of Theorem \ref{th:main1}, given in Section \ref{sec:proof}.